 Coyotes are usually smaller than wolves.
 While coyotes have an average weight of 25 to 45 pounds, gray wolves range from 50 to 100 pounds.
-Red wolves are equally large with a weight of 100 pounds.
-In addition to the weight, coyotes also tend to be nimble when compared to wolves.
-They have a more streamlined body than that of wolves.
+Red wolves are equally significant, with a weight of 100 pounds.
+In addition to their weight, coyotes tend to be nimble compared to wolves.
+They have a more streamlined body than wolves.

-A difference in these species can be identified from the coloration on their coat.
-The fur of the coyote tends to brown and pale yellow.
-While gray wolves do feature pale grey fur, their fur tends to be on the darker side.
+A difference in these species can be identified from their coat coloration.
+The fur of the coyote tends to be brown and pale yellow.
+While gray wolves do feature pale grey fur, their skin tends to be on the darker side.
 Most grey wolves have dark gray to black hair.

 Red wolves have intricate, reddish-brown fur.
-Their bodies can also have several yellow and white patches, with these patches being most apparent on their limbs, face, and chest.
+Their bodies can also have several yellow and white patches, with these patches being most apparent on their limbs, faces, and chests.

 The third significant difference lies in the snout of a wolf or coyote.
-Whilst coyotes have slender and angular snouts; both red and grey wolves tend to have broader noses.
+While coyotes have slender and angular beaks, red and grey wolves tend to have broader noses.

-The most significant difference between wolves and coyotes lies in their habitat and interaction with humans.
+The most significant difference between wolves and coyotes lies in their habitat and human interaction.
 Coyotes have adapted to live in forests, urban environments, suburbs, and lush meadows, despite being native to the prairies.

-They have also adapted themselves to be comfortable around people because they are likely to find a constant source of food.
+They have also adapted themselves to be comfortable around people because they are likely to find a constant food source.

-Wolves are not usually seen around people as they prefer staying in the forest covers.
+Wolves are not usually seen around people; they prefer staying in the forest cover.

 Differences In Diet Between Coyotes and Wolves?

 There are many differences in the food habits of wolves and coyotes.
-As coyotes inhabit areas with human settlement proves that they are more adaptable in terms of food.
+As coyotes inhabit areas with human settlements, they are more adaptable regarding food.

 Coyotes are carnivores and therefore eat meat.
 However, unlike wolves, they thrive and survive on smaller animals.
-Most coyotes eat a meal of rabbit, mice, rat, and other small mammals.
+Most coyotes eat a meal of rabbits, mice, rats, and other small mammals.

-Since they also have black molars with a huge chewing surface, it is simpler for them to thrive on fruit, insects, and grass.
+Since they also have black molars with a huge chewing surface, it is simpler to thrive on fruit, insects, and grass.

-Unlike coyotes who thrive on both meat and vegetation, wolves are entirely meat-eaters.
-Gray wolves, found along with the continental parts of the US, survive on massive, hooved mammals like elk, buffalos, deer and even moose.
-For secondary food, they prefer beaver, hare, other small mammals, and birds.
+Unlike coyotes, who thrive on both meat and vegetation, wolves are entirely meat-eaters.
+Gray wolves, found along the US’s continental parts, survive on massive, hooved mammals like elk, buffalos, deer, and even moose.
+They prefer beavers, hares, other small mammals, and birds for secondary food.

-These species also prey on domesticated livestock and will feed on already killed animals, when a new source of meat is no longer available.
+These species also prey on domesticated livestock and feed on already-killed animals when a new meat source is no longer available.

 Differences In Sounds of Wolves and Coyotes?

 The howls of coyotes and wolves are entirely different.
-Upon close observation, you’d notice that coyotes tend to make high-pitched howls, barks, and yelps.
+Upon close observation, you’ll notice that coyotes tend to make high-pitched howls, barks, and yelps.
 This sound is also similar to the sound of a playful pack of terriers.
-Their howls range from short, mid-pitched tones to higher-pitched barks that often sounds like a scream or a high-pitched human laugh.
+Their cries range from short, mid-pitched tones to higher-pitched barks that often sound like a scream or a high-pitched human laugh.

 In general, coyotes also tend to bark a lot.
 These howls and barks are an aspect of their pack behavior.
-If you find the howling to be on a higher note, it is a sign indicating for the pack to be together.
+If you find the howling to be on a higher note, it indicates that the pack is together.

-A typical coyote pack may contain half a dozen coyotes in a single pack, whereas most wolf packs will have six or seven animals.
+A typical coyote pack may contain half a dozen in a single box, whereas most wolf packs have six or seven animals.

 The howl and bark of wolves are much different from coyotes.
 Wolves whine, growl, and bark from time to time.
 Their sound is similar to an anxious dog.
-The sounds can also resemble the sound of a dog when they are begging for something.
+The sounds can also resemble the sound of a dog begging for something.

-The whines of wolves can be either playful, anticipatory, or intimate.
-There is one, specific high-pitched whine which suggests the wolf is preparing for an impending attack.
+The whines of wolves can be playful, anticipatory, or intimate.
+One specific high-pitched whine suggests the wolf is preparing for an impending attack.
 These high-pitched whines are usually combined with shorter howls.

 Other than the whine, every other sound made by the wolf is distinctively different from the coyote.
 Unlike the higher-pitched tones of a coyote, the howls of wolves are usually lower-pitched.